barneyhawes/decent-metric/README.md

 IDEAS
 - Option to choose your grinder to set the range of values for grid size (and also save which grinder to the results file)
 - Smart up/down arrows which change increment for larger numbers (eg yield delta is 1.0/0.1 when under <=20, 5.0/0.5 when 21..99, 10/1 for >=100)
-- Add button to post-shot page to show chart full screen

 Release notes

+v2.5
+ - Changed workflow to jump home after shot completed.
+ - Added button to view previous shot chart.

 v2.4
  - Added button to make another espresso to the results page